AMLing2/imgWaves/README.md

  - High offset values which causes lines to wrap twice will have a wrong placement

 ### TODO:
- - interpolate, if distance between 2 points is > [input] pixels, draw a line between them
+ - interpolation or increased density of points
- - drawing ontop of original image
+ - drawing on top of original image
  - no overlapping (works somewhat with vector graphics)
+ - testing on other distributions of CL
+ - possibly a GUI port in the future